-Walk on the Fort wall is all you can do at Ratnadurga fort, and so we did.
+Walk on the Fort wall is all you can do at Ratnadurg Fort, and so we did.
 At regular intervals, we see bastions which have been given interesting names like Ganesh, Markya, Baskya, Vetal, Khamkya Rede, Vagha.
 Across the fort wall, we could see the Arabian Sea.
-We went anti-clockwise and first saw the Ratnagiri town and the jetty below.
+We went anti-clockwise and first saw the town and the jetty below.
 As we moved we could see the vast sea.
 Towards the end, we saw the huge cliff like formation against which the sea waves were hitting violently or passionately as you want to read it.
 Through the window of one of the bastions, we could see the other side of the fort that you have to hike if you want to be there.
-The other side of fort, cliff, sea, waves and the drama of waves against the fort walls create a lovely scene to watch.
+The other side of the fort, cliff, sea, waves and the drama of waves against the fort walls create a lovely scene to watch.

-After coming back to the road, we stood between the two parts of the fort and we discovered this cave like formation that the bottom of the fort.
+After coming back to the road, we stood between the two parts of the fort and we discovered this cave-like formation that the bottom of the fort.
 I assume this has been created by water’s constant hitting on the stone.
 Not sure how it impacts the fort, but it looks beautiful – a mysterious cave that makes you think – could there be something inside.

 Thibaw Palace, Ratnagiri

 Thibaw was the king of Burma.
-In 1886, British took over his Kingdom and deported him to India.
+In 1886, the British took over his Kingdom and deported him to India.
 Not sure how and why, but the king landed up in Chennai first and finally in Ratnagiri.
-At Ratnagiri, he was allowed to build his own house and the palace he built came to be known as Thibaw Palace.
-The cost of building this palace 100 years back was Rs 1,25,000/- It is probably the only known imprint of Burma in India or at least western coast of India.
+Here, he was allowed to build his own house and the palace he built came to be known as Thibaw Palace.
+The cost of building this palace 100 years back was Rs 1,25,000/- It is probably the only known imprint of Burma in India or at least the western coast of India.

-The palace is in shambles even when it doubles up as Government museum.
+The Palace is in shambles even when it doubles up as Government museum.
 Standing in the middle of sprawling lawns, built with absolute symmetry as the guiding principle, pagoda style slanting roofs that have a hint of eastern aesthetics – it is a beautiful building in red.
 We took a walk inside and saw the most beautiful wooden staircases.
-What is interesting is the way two sets of staircases merge as one on the upper storey.
+What is interesting is the way two sets of staircases merge as one on the upper-story.
 The teak wood I assume is from Burma.
 The back portion was for the King and his family’s personal use.
 The front portion of Thibaw palace was for public use, where the king met his guests and visitors.

 Apparently, the Thibaw family lead a rather boring life on a small pension by the British Government, hoping for their return to Burma some day.
 Looking at the palace, it does not seem they had a bad life, but then we live as much in our mental frame as in the physical ones.
 King Thibaw died here in 1916 and is buried in Ratnagiri.
 Not much is known about his descendants.